13 Problems Only Highly Sensitive Introverts Understand

 10. When someone raises their voice at you

-For highly sensitive introverts, words really matter.
-Tone of voice really matters.
-And there’s little worse than knowing someone is mad at you.
-When someone raises their voice at you — especially someone close to you — it can feel like a punch to the gut.
-Similarly, as a child, you may have cried the moment a parent or teacher scolded you.
-(Or in the classroom, you felt guilty even when the teacher scolded someone else and you had nothing to do with it!)
+For highly sensitive introverts, words — and tone — really matter.
+There’s almost nothing worse than feeling like someone is angry with you.
+When someone raises their voice — especially someone close to you — it can feel like a punch to the gut.
+As a child, you may have cried the moment a parent or teacher scolded you.
+Or maybe you felt guilty in class even when someone else got in trouble, and you had nothing to do with it.

-12. Going out, even though you want to stay in
+12. Saying yes to plans even when you want to stay in

 13. Even positive changes have their downside